flokoe/bash-hackers-wiki/docs/scripting/newbie_traps.md

 generated.
 In the example, these are only two: `-i*.vob` and `-i`.
 The filename expansion happens **after** that, so there is a chance that `-i*.vob` is expanded to a filename - if you have files like `-ihello.vob`.
-But it definitely doesn\'t do what you expected.
+But it definitely doesn't do what you expected.

 Please see: